 Q3-What is the purpose of using mustard oil in Bengali dishes?

 Bengali cuisine is rich in mustard oil, pungently strong in flavour, and harmonized with seafood and vegetables.
-It gives a distinctive depth of taste, especially in dishes like Chingri Macher Malai Curry.
+It gives dishes like Chingri Macher Malai Curry a distinctive depth of taste.

 Q4-Is there a vegetarian alternative to Malai Curry?